ariel-grc/ariel-grc/README.md

 🔗 [LinkedIn Profile](https://linkedin.com/in/arielbethea)

-🚨 Actively seeking opportunities in InfoSec, GRC, Risk Analysis, or Compliance.
+🚨 Actively seeking opportunities in Information Security, GRC, Risk Analysis, and Compliance.
 Open to apprenticeships, internships, or full-time roles.